DevExpress/devextreme-demos/JSDemos/Demos/Charts/MultipleAxes/description.md

 You can display the Chart component with multiple axes for better data visualization.
-This demo demonstrates two separate axes with percentage and absolute values.
+This demo illustrates a chart with two separate axes that display percentage and absolute values.

 To configure a multi-axis chart, follow the steps below: